60s70s Show, on the air for over 30 years, had been hosted by Bob Radil from

 Countryside''.
 From these facilities the show has advanced far beyond what was

 possible at WNHU.
 Then came the big move in May, 2017.
-It was then on to the
+It was then on to the new

-yet to come!
+come!
 Stay tuned!

 The 60s70s Show features any of the music from 1960 to 1979 with informal, yet informative, commentary.
 The central focus is on the music listeners remember but the other stations forgot.
 The music selection spans from chart toppers, mid-chart records, low charters, to some rarities that never charted or were never even released.
 Special promo 45 edits are common along with custom versions heard only on The 60s70s Show.
 Some of the recordings are so rare that they simply just don't exist!
 Many LP cuts are also available to be played.
 Add to that, songs that were listed on the British charts, the